nemonik/hands-on-DevOps/README.md

 The tools and an organization's tailored processes around them come __after__ performing these two efforts:

-1. To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on shorting its life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives__.
-If the effort cannot combine both Dev and Ops with this focus the effort will most certainly fail.
+1. To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on collaboration across the life cycle to deliver features, fixes, and updates frequently in close alignment with business objectives__.
+If the effort cannot combine both Dev and Ops in collaboration with this focus the effort will most certainly fail.

 2. If your effort doesn't __grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__ the effort again will likely fail.
 I say this because the culture is the largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)